doyle340/Projectile-Motion-Sim/README.md

 *  Relation between horizontal range and maximum height
 *  Maximum distance of projectile
 *  Angle (theta)  required to hit coordinate (x,y)

+So....
+Think about where to store information about the projectile.
+Is it smart to store the acceleration,velocity, position, with an object?
+My thought is yes.
+The spherical object class can take a tuple of forces acting on it